OscarFernandezBatalla/capstone_google_data_analytics_course/README.md

 One important step is to clean the data on those errors and missing values to ensure integrity and consistency.
 Some techniques were applied in order to find discrepancies and to expand the available data (data aggregation).

 ### Data Integrity
 Importing the csv files into a relational database using SQL or as a dataframe in R offers the oportunity to check integrity easily.
-With this tools can be seen that some examples don't follow the rest of the sample: missing data, IDs too longs, GPS coordinates in different formats...
+With this tools can be seen that some examples don't follow the rest of the sample: missing data, IDs too longs, GPS coordinates in different formats...\
-/
 This problems must be solved in order to ensure data integrity and start working on the business task.
-/

 ### Data aggregation